MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_peakmeter_config.md

 ### -field Maximum

 The maximum value for the peakmeter.
+SignedMaximum must be set to LONG_MAX.

 ### -field Minimum

 The minimum value for the peakmeter.
+SignedMinimum must be set to LONG_MIN.

 ### -field SteppingDelta